sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-02/readme.md

 There are many more aspects to objects that we will discover tomorrow.
 For now, play with objects and think up some great object examples that we might use in class.

 PS.
-Here is the Literal equivalent of the flower constructor with all of the methods intact:
+Here is the literal equivalent of the flower constructor with all of the methods intact:

 ```javascript
 var flower = {